Pruning Shade Trees

 - Remove branches that are rubbing to prevent injury and future disease issues.

 - Develop the “scaffold” branches.
 The scaffold branches will form the base structure of the tree and eventually develop into the crown as the tree gets bigger.
 These branches should be spaced fairly evenly around the trunk, be slightly smaller in diameter of the trunk and have a strong attachment to the tree.
 Developing this structure can help alleviate issues down the road.
-Leave lower branches on for several years, even if eventually they will get in the way of mowing or sidewalks to help with trunk development.
+Leave lower branches on for several years, even if they eventually get in the way of mowing or sidewalks to help with trunk development.
 (See photo above)

-- Remove branches with narrow crotches (see photo below).
-Branches such as the one on the left in the photo that have a narrow crotch angle tend to have bark inside the attachment which ultimately weakens that area.
+angle tend to have bark inside the attachment, ultimately weakening that area.
 Branches with tight angles are less flexible during ice or wind storms and more likely to break.
 You can change the angle using spreaders on young branches but not older ones.

 - Never remove more than 20-30% of the tree's canopy at one time.
 This reduces the tree's ability to photosynthesize and grow properly.

 - Topping a tree is not recommended and should only be done in a few cases.
-Topping can result in fast, weak growth and the large wounds never heal properly leading to disease and insect issues.
-If you must drastically shrink the size of a tree prune the branch back to where it meets another branch or remove the tree altogether and plant something that won’t get as big.
+Topping can result in fast, weak growth, and the large wounds never heal properly, leading to disease and insect issues.
+If you must drastically shrink the size of a tree, prune the branch back to where it meets another branch, or remove the tree altogether and plant something that won't get as big.

 There aren’t any hard and fast rules when pruning shade trees but there are some tricks and tips that can help make the process faster.
 Remember, with any pruning activity, safety first anytime you are pruning or trimming trees.